rust-lang/rust/doc/tutorial.md

 Rust borrowed pointers are a general purpose reference/pointer type, similar to the C++ reference type, but guaranteed to point to valid memory.
-In contrast to unique pointers, where the holder of a unique pointer is the owner of the pointed-to memory, borrowed pointers never imply ownership.
+In contrast to owned pointers, where the holder of a unique pointer is the owner of the pointed-to memory, borrowed pointers never imply ownership.
 Pointers may be borrowed from any type, in which case the pointer is guaranteed not to outlive the value it points to.